frxyt/docker-php-dev/README.md

 This image is able to install Debian packages, PHP extensions (and configure them), enable Apache modules, with only the use of environment variables.
 So, no need to create a `Dockerfile` for your develpment environment anymore.
-It comes with Composer, Node.js, Yarn, and Xdebug too.
+It comes with Composer, Node.js, Xdebug, and Yarn too.
+This image is also capable of highly increase performances on Docker for Mac/Windows too by enabling a cache for composer vendor path.

 * Docker Hub: https://hub.docker.com/r/frxyt/php-dev
 * GitHub: https://github.com/frxyt/docker-php-dev